Tachibana Ginchiyo: Service under Hideyoshi

 After the Tachibana clan siding with Toyotomi Hideyoshi and he had conquered Kyushu in 1587, Muneshige split from the Ōtomo to become a daimyō in his own right.
-He was given Yanagawa castle in Chikugo province, after this the Tachibana became an independent clan.
-It is said that Ginchiyo and Muneshige did not like each other, she opposed the change of domain and many other policies of Muneshige.
-Even after transferring clan leadership to Muneshige, she still had much political and military influence.
+He was given Yanagawa castle in Chikugo province, and after this the Tachibana became an independent clan.
+It is said that Ginchiyo and Muneshige did not like each other; she opposed the change of domain and many other policies of Muneshige.
+Even after transferring clan leadership to Muneshige, she still had much political influence.

-After Kyushu campaign, Hideyoshi is said to return Tachibana Castle to Ginchiyo and she lives separately from Muneshige, who stayed at Yanagawa Castle.
+After the Kyushu campaign, Hideyoshi is said to return Tachibana Castle to Ginchiyo.
+She lived separately from Muneshige, who stayed at Yanagawa Castle.
 When Muneshige was absent, Ginchiyo was responsible for managing the Tachibana clan domains and commanding Yanagawa Castle.
-The Tachibana clan fought in the Siege of Odawara the battle that unified Japan under Hideyoshi name.
+The Tachibana clan fought in the Siege of Odawara, the battle that unified Japan, under Hideyoshi's name.

-In 1592 Hideyoshi ordered that Tachibana Muneshige and Tachibana Naotsugu participate of the Invasion to the Korea under the command of Kobayakawa Takakage.
+In 1592, Hideyoshi ordered that Tachibana Muneshige and Tachibana Naotsugu participate of the Invasion to the Korea under the command of Kobayakawa Takakage.
 Hideyoshi built Nagoya castle as a base to launch attacks on Korea.
-The castle was relatively close to Ginchiyo's residence in Hizen Province, it is said that Hideyoshi invited Ginchiyo to visit the castle several times when her husband was away.
-However, when Hideyoshi saw Ginchiyo with her armed women, he left fearing her personality.
+The castle was relatively close to Ginchiyo's residence in Hizen Province.
+It is said during the Korean Campaign, while Toyotomi Hideyoshi was stationed at Nagoya Castle in Hizen, he summoned Tachibana Ginchiyo for an audience.
+Renowned as Kyushu’s most brilliant and formidable noblewoman, she impressed Hideyoshi with her sharp wit and fearless demeanor.
+“Truly, you are the worthy daughter of the great Dōsetsu,” he acknowledged.
+Yet, some accounts claim that Hideyoshi, plotting treachery, sought to take advantage of her.
+Sensing his intentions, Ginchiyo arrived at the castle fully armed, her attendants poised with firearms at the ready.
+Stunned by her defiance, Hideyoshi whether out of fear or reluctant respect found himself unable to act.

-After the failure of Hideyoshi's campaign of Korea, Ginchiyo, who never gave birth to a child, divorces Muneshige and becomes a Buddhist nun.
+After the failure of Hideyoshi's campaign of Korea, Ginchiyo, who never gave birth to a child, divorced Muneshige and became a Buddhist nun.